 High-value home insurance is a homeowners policy specially designed for houses worth more than $1 million.
 While high-value home policies are similar to standard homeowners insurance in many ways, they often offer unique benefits to policyholders, largely because people with higher-value homes tend to have slightly different needs.

 Before we get into the nitty-gritty, it’s worth emphasizing that the “high-value” here applies to the home, not the insurance.
 So if you have a “normal” value home in a risky area, you may need higher levels of insurance coverage, but you’ll still want to get basic homeowners insurance.
-You only need high-value home insurance if your home’s value exceeds the $1 million mark.
+You only need high-value or luxury home insurance if your home’s value exceeds the $1 million mark.